 Kate Potts is a London-based poet, academic and editor.
 Her pamphlet Whichever Music (tall-lighthouse) was a Poetry Book Society choice and was shortlisted for a Michael Marks Award.
 Her first full-length collection is Pure Hustle (Bloodaxe).
 Kate teaches for Oxford University, Royal Holloway, and The Poetry School.
 She is co-director of site-specific poetry organisation Somewhere in Particular, creating poetry events which celebrate and explore particular communities and places.
 Kate recently completed a PhD on the multi-vocal poetic radio play.
-Her second poetry collection, Feral, will be published by Bloodaxe in autumn 2018.
+Her second poetry collection, Feral, will be published by Bloodaxe in September 2018.

 Kate's poetry and prose has been published in a variety of magazines and anthologies, including Ambit, Magma, The Best British Poetry, The Forward Book of Poetry, Poetry Review, Poetry (Chicago), Poetry Wales, and Ploughshares.